On the origin of the discrepancy between the expected and observed results at KamLAND

+After the publication of the gauge model of electroweak interactions of Weinberg \cite{2}, the inevitable attributes of which are weak neutral currents contrary to the then general opinion on their absence, its four-year full ignoring by the physical community (see \cite{3}, Chapter V) and the subsequent theoretical and experimental triumph, in particle physics until the work \cite{1}, there was no model or hypothesis that, with only one free parameter, would give a good agreement with the results of three or, furthermore, four or five, fully different experiments.

 Interaction (\ref{1}) manifests itself in the above experiments due to the fact that the Sun actually plays the role of part of the experimental setup, providing with its sizes an apportunity for several collisions of neutrinos with nucleons.
-In experiments with reactor neutrinos, there are no similar collisions and, thus, a manifestation of interaction (\ref{1}) is practically impossible.
-At the same time, we know about considerable difference between the expected and observed results at KamLAND \cite{2}--\cite{5} and about the existing explanation of that with such neutrino oscillations which could significantly affect the value of the electron neutrino flux from the Sun at the Earth surface.
+In experiments with reactor neutrinos, there are no similar collisions and, thus, a manifestation of the interaction (\ref{1}) is practically impossible.
+At the same time, we know about the considerable discrepancy between the expected and observed results at KamLAND \cite{4}--\cite{7} and about the existing explanation of that by such neutrino oscillations which could significantly affect the value of the electron neutrino flux from the Sun at the Earth surface.